kojq/gal/README.md

 - Passive Maintenance (this strictly considers issues and pull requests only)
 - Archived

+---

 The project should be archived if development has concluded.

-If activity is not seen in this repository after `40 days`, the project has gone on hiatus.
+If activity is not seen in this repository after 60 days, the project has gone on hiatus.

-If activity is not seen in this repository after `60 days`, the project has likely concluded.
+If activity is not seen in this repository after 90 days, the project has likely concluded.

+---

 # TODO